test-editor/deprecated-test-editor-xtext/docs/features.md

 A test case can explicitly specify its namespace by having e.g. `package my.name.space` at the top of the file.
 The namespace however must correspond to the file system location of the test case.
 Given the afore mentioned example, the test case must reside in the folder
 `my/name/space` (relative to namespace root).
-Since the namespace is derived from its location within the file system, the explicit package command is optional and its use is discouraged from.
+Since the namespace is derived from its location within the file system, the explicit package command is optional and its use is discouraged.

 #### Imported Namespaces